Pleasant-Sounding Beliefs and 2nd-Order Effects

 This may seem based, but it isn’t:

-These are the kind of middle-school-tier political stances that contribute to societal malaise and degradation.
+These are the kind of middle-school-tier political stances that contribute to societal degradation.
 This superficially agreeable view is the libertarian equivalent of "I believe in equality and social justice".
 Gosh that sounds nice, who could disagree with such a statement?
-Unfortunately, your rainbows-and-puppies SJW policy produces DEI neocommunist outcomes.
-The political left and right are equally susceptible to this kind of thinking.
-In fact, democracies encourage it.
+Unfortunately, your rainbows-and-puppies policy produces DEI neocommunist outcomes.
+The words are pleasant; the byproduct is not.

 “The investor who overtrades eventually realizes it's a fallacy that more activity means more profitability.
 Take what the market gives you, more is not necessarily more.
 The zealous bureaucrat or academic never realizes his actions are counterproductive; the feedback mechanism is too long, and failure attribution too vague.
 If your policy didn't work, it's because you didn't do enough of it.
 Real *insert my policy* has never been tried.